-The current success rate for the mini-maze procedure after 1 year of follow-up is 79% if a person takes anti-arrhythmic medications and 69% if they do not.
+The current success rate for the mini-maze procedure after 1 year of follow-up is

 A pacemaker is a small device that a surgeon implants under the skin in the upper chest, near the collarbone.
 It has wires that tunnel into the heart.

 Pacemakers do not treat A-fib, instead using electrical pulses to monitor and regulate heart rhythm.
 A person may require a pacemaker after certain types of ablation, or when a heart medication causes an excessively slow heartbeat.